 Individuals who abuse painkillers are at an increased risk for the development of an addiction as the continued abuse leads to changes in the structure and function of the brain.
 This causes the body to want more and more of these substances and eventually an individual is unable to function on a daily basis without using these medications.
 As addiction takes over an individual’s life, he or she may begin to be unable to hold a job, his or her personal relationships may deteriorate, and he or she may begin to engage in risky behaviors in order to obtain more pills.
 In severe cases, an individual may overdose, which can reduce respiration and lead to death.
 If not properly treated, the consequences of pain pill abuse will only get worse.

-Red River Hospital provides assessments 24 hours a day, 7 days a week, which is provided free of charge.
+Red River Hospital in Wichita Falls, TX provides assessments 24 hours a day, 7 days a week, which is provided free of charge.
 These assessments are conducted by a licensed professional and then reviewed by another licensed team member or a supervisor.
 If it is determined that we will be able to fully meet the patient’s needs, one of our physicians will be contacted and the admissions process will begin.
 Our dedicated psychiatric staff and multidisciplinary treatment team provide medical management and various therapies designed to encompass all of the needs of all of our patients.
-We utilize a variety of therapeutic techniques as part of our inpatient program, including the following:
+We utilize a variety of therapeutic techniques as part of our inpatient rehab treatment, including the following:

 Detoxification: When patients come to Red River and are struggling with chemical dependency concerns, we provide a 5-7 day stay in our detox unit.
-Here, every individual receives 24 hour monitoring by a team of nurses as his or her body becomes cleansed of any toxic substances that are present.
+Here, every individual receives 24-hour monitoring by a team of nurses as his or her body becomes cleansed of any toxic substances that are present.
 For those who are struggling with an addiction to methamphetamines, detox marks the beginning of the therapeutic process.
-To learn more about this process, please see our detoxification program page.
+To learn more about this process, please see our detoxification treatment page.

 Medication management: Medications may be used as part of the treatment process for a pain pill addiction.
 This is especially true when the person is suffering from a co-occurring mental illness.
 All patients are seen daily by a psychiatrist in order to ensure that the medications that have been prescribed are working properly and to make any changes that may be necessary.